Saimon-Shaikh/RESTFUL-API-DEVELOPMENT/README.md

 *MENTOR NAME*: NEELA SANTOSH

 # TASK/PROJECT DESCRIPTION
-## Library Management RESTful API (CODTECH IT SOLUTIONS Internship):
+## Task 2: Library Management RESTful API (CODTECH IT SOLUTIONS Internship):
 This repository contains the source code for a professional, database-driven **RESTful API** built using Python's Flask framework.
 This project was developed as Task 2 of the CODTECH IT SOLUTIONS Software Developer Internship program, demonstrating core backend expertise, robust data persistence, and mastery of API design principles.

 ---